irods/irods/manual.rst

 **Networking issues**

-- Verify that a firewall is not blocking the connection on the iRODS port in use (default 1247).
+- Verify that a firewall is not blocking the connection on the iRODS port in use (default 1247) (or the higher ports for parallel transfer).

 - Check for network connectivity problems by pinging the server in question.